 Perhaps the fastest growing and evolving subfield since the establishment of State Politics and Policy Quarterly (SPPQ) in 2001 has been that of state courts.
 At the journal's founding, the law and courts literature was only just beginning to adopt rational choice theory and institutionalism in widespread applications.
 This paradigm shift marked a break with earlier scholarly emphases on attitudinalism (Segal and Spaeth 2002) in favor of theories stressing utility maximization.
-This emergent "strategic model" emphasized the constraining role institutions such as the system of checks and balances, voting rules, or social norms have upon judicial behavior (e.g., Epstein and Knight 1998; Maltzman, Spriggs, and Wahlbeck 2000).
+This emergent "strategic model" emphasized the constraining role that institutions such as the system of checks and balances, voting rules, or social norms have upon judicial behavior (e.g., Epstein and Knight 1998).

-At about the same time, the state courts subfield was beginning to address the emergence of the so-called new-style judicial campaign-characterized, as it was, by loud, expensive, and churlish elections that cost the odd incumbent their judicial seat.
+At about the same time, the state courts subfield was beginning to address the emergence of the so-called new-style campaign-characterized, as it was, by loud, expensive, and churlish elections that cost the odd incumbent their judicial seat.
 Scholars reacting to this trend were badly fractured over a debate regarding the normative value of judicial elections.
 From the parallel developments of institutionalism and new-style judicial campaigns, a convergence occurred that transformed state courts research during the twenty-first century.

 In the last field essay on state courts research, Paul Brace, Melinda Gann Hall, and Laura Langer (2001) encouraged scholars to leverage the institutional differences found throughout state courts, as well as varying state environments, to study courts comparatively.
-This, along with the formation of SPPQ, helped state courts scholars embark on a diverse range of topics including traditionally important areas like the behavioral decisions of state judges, the effectiveness of elections for promoting judicial accountability, public attitudes towards state courts, political efforts to curb the power of courts, and judicial diversity, which we will review in this essay.
+This, along with the formation of SPPQ, helped state courts scholars embark on a diverse range of topics.
+Notable contributions published in SPPQ have given rise to an evolution of state courts scholarship on topics such as causes of campaign spending (Bonneau 2005a), the link between contributions and judicial decision-making (Cann 2007), diversity among state court judges (Hurwitz and Lanier